experiencedlisteners/jackdaw/docs/concepts.md

 ## Dynamic Bayesian network

 A dynamic Bayesian network is a Bayesian network that generates sequences of observations.
 Distributions and congruency functions associated with random variables can be conditioned on outcomes in the previous observation.

+## Definition macros

+DEFDISTRIBUTION defines subclasses of PROBABILITY-DISTRIBUTION.

+A jackdaw model is a subclass of BAYESIAN-NETWORK (a subclass of PROBABILITY-DISTRIBUTION) or DYNAMIC-BAYESIAN-NETWORK (a subclass of BAYESIAN-NETWORK).
+These models are defined by the DEFMODEL macro.

+A jackdaw model definition creates defines a class with the name of the model with a set of parameters, a set of random variables (instances of RANDOM-VARIABLE), associated probability distributions, and associated *congruency constraints*, functions that generate the set of possible outcomes of a random variable, optionally conditioned on a subset of it's parent-variables.

+DEFESTIMATOR defines estimators for any probability distribution.

+## Domains

+In this documentation, the *domain* of a probability distribution refers its possible outcomes.

+For BAYESIAN-NETWORK and DYNAMIC-BAYESIAN-NETWORK, the method GENERATE will generate the domain of the generative model.
+In the case of DYNAMIC-BAYESIAN-NETWORK, this domain is conditioned on an outcome in a previous moment.

+There is no explicit API for keeping track of the domain of a probability distribution.

+## Probability

+The methods PROBABILITY, CONDITIONAL-PROBABILITY and CONDITIONAL-PROBABILITIES can be used on PROBABILITY-DISTRIBUTION and all of its subclasses.

+## Parameters

+Parameters are defined as class-slots by DEFMODEL.

 ## Datasets and observations